Stellar multiplicity and stellar rotation: Insights from APOGEE: Results: The relationship between rotation, evolution, and stellar multiplicity

 To help interpret these distributions, we rely on the Monte Carlo (MC) sampler described in \citet{Mazzola2020}, which is built to simulate populations of mock multiple systems and predict their \drvm.
 We defer a detailed discussion of the MC sampler to those in \cite{Badenes2018} and \citet{Mazzola2020} and instead briefly describe the MC and list the settings used in this work.
 Each simulated binary is assigned its main orbital parameters from observational distributions and randomly assigned an orbital inclination and initial phase.
 We then simulate observations of the system's RVs using the randomly assigned visit history of a real APOGEE star in our sample, with RV errors drawn from a user-specified distribution.
-In this work, primary masses are drawn from the \cite{Sanders2018} mass distributions, and we assume a flat mass ratio distribution with a 25 per cent excess twin fraction for systems with $0.95\leq q \leq 1.0$ \citep{Moe2017}.
-The remaining settings are listed in Table~\ref{tab:MC_params}; the number of stars in each mock sample, $N$, was chosen to be similar to the number of objects in the corresponding \logg\ bin from our data.
+In this work, primary masses are drawn from the \cite{Sanders2018} mass distributions, and we assume a flat mass ratio distribution between $0.1\leq q \leq 0.9$ \citep{Moe2017}, allowing no binaries with $q>0.9$ to account for our sample's bias against equal-mass binaries from the removal of likely SB2s.
+The remaining settings are listed in Table~\ref{tab:MC_params}; the number of stars in each mock sample, $N$, was chosen to be ten times the the number of objects in the corresponding \logg\ bin from our data to allow for bootstrapping uncertainty regions but keeping the relative fraction of systems the same.
 The simulations corresponding to the first four rows of Table~\ref{tab:MC_params} were combined when looking at the APOGEE giants as a whole (like in Fig.~\ref{fig:drvm_hists}), but could be separately analysed if desired.
 The simulation corresponding to the fifth row was used to compare against our APOGEE dwarfs.

 The red, green, and blue histograms in Fig.~\ref{fig:drvm_hists} show normalized \drvm\ distributions for various samples of MC-simulated binaries.
 The blue histogram shows all of our simulated binaries, which have a clear core and tail similar to the slow rotators in APOGEE.
 The green histogram corresponds to all close ($\log(\text{P}/\text{d})<4.0$) binaries; here, too, there is a significant fraction of systems with low \drvm, but the tail of RV variables is much larger.
 The red histogram represents the closest binaries ($\log(\text{P}/\text{d})<2.0$), which are completely dominated by RV variables.
 It also has very few stars at low \drvm\ because the large \drvpp{} values make it highly unlikely to observe the primary at points in its orbit with similar RV, though not impossible, as suggested by the few stars with high \vsini\, low \drvm\, and three or fewer visits discussed previously.
 For both dwarfs and giants, the \drvm\ distributions of the fast rotators in APOGEE show prominent tails of RV variables, indicating that these samples have a large fraction of short period binaries.